 Unisom & B6 combo – Unisom at night, B6 in the morning, many people swear by this.
 It did help me some.

 Zofran – (NOTE: Zofran has recently been shown to have serious fetal side-effects. ) I have a friend who considered this her “miracle drug.”
 While it allowed me to actually sit up, it by no means stopped the vomiting.
 You can read about my experience with it last pregnancy HERE.
 By the way, it does cause constipation.

 Reglan – Causes severe drowsiness and did not work for me.

 Prochlorperazine – Some say it is safe, others say no. I took one pill of Compazine and had a panic attack.
 And no, the vomiting did not stop.

 Decletin – Common in Canada, but a lot of controversy surrounding its safety.

 B Shot – I thought it worked for a bit.
 Then, it didn’t.

-Essential oils – I like Rocky Mountain Oils because they are direct-to-consumer.
-The ones I use consistently for morning sickness are Lemon, Peppermint, and At Peace.
+Essential oils – I really, really like Plant Therapy essential oils!
 I also highly recommend you get a diffuser necklace or bracelet.
 My favorite company (because they are high quality and beautiful) is Diffusing Mama’s.